pezkuwichain/pezkuwi-sdk/bridges/modules/messages/README.md

 The messages module supports instances.
 Every module instance is supposed to bridge this chain and some bridged chain.
 To bridge with another chain, using another instance is suggested (this isn't forced anywhere in the code, though).
-Keep in mind, that the pallet may be used to build virtual channels between multiple chains, as we do in our [Polkadot <>
+Keep in mind, that the pallet may be used to build virtual channels between multiple chains, as we do in our [Pezkuwi <>
-Kusama bridge](../../docs/polkadot-kusama-bridge-overview.md).
-There, the pallet actually bridges only two parachains - Kusama Bridge Hub and Polkadot Bridge Hub.
-However, other Kusama and Polkadot parachains are able to send (XCM) messages to their Bridge Hubs.
+Kusama bridge](../../docs/pezkuwi-kusama-bridge-overview.md).
+There, the pallet actually bridges only two parachains - Kusama Bridge Hub and Pezkuwi Bridge Hub.
+However, other Kusama and Pezkuwi parachains are able to send (XCM) messages to their Bridge Hubs.
 The messages will be delivered to the other side of the bridge and routed to the proper destination parachain within the bridged chain consensus.